lightblueelephant/Group2Project2/README.md

 This application is compatible with Python 3.9.

 The OS, Requests, JSON, Pandas, datetime, hvplot and FinTA libraries were used along with matplotlib and must be installed in order to run the program correctly.
 Stock data will be pulled from Alpaca so the user will need to install the Alpaca API.
 The Scikit-learn and imbalanced-learn libraries will have to be installed for machine learning.
+Flask for Python must be installed in order to enable user input.

 OS provides a way to use operating system dependent functionality such as command line operations.